What is business van insurance?

 What does business van insurance cover?

-What your business van insurance will include depends entirely on the level of cover you take out.
-Just like a standard van insurance policy, there are three main levels of cover:
+It depends on the level of cover you take out.
+There are three main levels of cover:

-- Third party only – the minimum legal requirement.
-Third party insurance covers you for any damage you cause to other people and their vehicles.
-But it won’t cover repairs to your own van, theft from your van or your own medical expenses.
+- Third-party only – the minimum legal requirement.
+Third-party insurance can cover any damage you cause to another vehicle and any injuries you cause to other people.
+It won’t cover repairs to your own van, theft from your van or your own medical expenses.

-- Third party fire and theft – offers the same level of protection as above, but third party fire and theft also covers you if your van is stolen or damaged by fire.
+- Third-party, fire and theft – offers the same level of protection as above, but also covers you if your van is stolen or damaged by fire.

-- Comprehensive – includes all the benefits of third party fire and theft, and comprehensive cover can also protect you as a driver and pay out for any damage to your van, whether or not the accident was your fault.
+- Comprehensive cover – includes all the benefits of third-party, fire and theft, and can also protect you as a driver and pay out for any damage to your van, whether or not the accident was your fault.

 You can compare quotes with us for two types of commercial van insurance for vehicles up to 3.5 tonnes:

-- Carriage of own goods: This can cover you if you use your van to carry business goods – say, equipment related to your trade if you’re a builder, plumber, gardener or carpenter.
+Carriage of own goods: offers cover if you use your van to carry business goods: for example, equipment related to your trade if you’re a builder, plumber, gardener or carpenter.
 You’ll also be covered for social, domestic and pleasure use.

-- Haulage (carriage of goods for hire and reward): This type of insurance can cover you if you use the van to carry someone else’s goods for payment – for example, if you’re a delivery driver.
-Again, you’ll be covered for social, domestic and pleasure use.
+Haulage (carriage of goods for hire and reward): cover if you use your van to carry someone else’s goods for payment: for example, if you’re a delivery driver.
+You’ll also be covered for social, domestic and pleasure use.

-Always check your company van insurance policy to see if it covers the contents of your van if they’re stolen, or if you have an accident.
+Check your van insurance policy to see if it covers the contents of your van if they’re stolen or if you have an accident.
 If it doesn’t, you may need additional goods-in-transit insurance.
-It’s also worth seeing if the company you’re delivering for a company, check whether their insurance covers you before adding extra cover.
+If you’re delivering for a company, check whether their insurance covers you before adding extra cover.

-Neither of these types of insurance cover the carriage of passengers.
-For that you’ll need specific taxi insurance.
+Neither carriage of own goods or haulage insurance cover the carriage of passengers.
+For that, you’ll need taxi insurance.

 Frequently asked questions